-JACDAC (Joint Asynchronous Communications; Device Agnostic Control) is a single wire broadcast protocol for the plug and play of sensors, actuators, and microcontrollers (MCUs) for use within the contexts of rapid prototyping, making, and physical computing.
+JACDAC (Joint Asynchronous Communications; Device Agnostic Control) is a single wire broadcast protocol for the plug and play of microcontrollers (MCUs) within the contexts of rapid prototyping, making, and physical computing.

-Read the full specification.
+Read the full protocol specification.

 "Meow Meow Chain" (4 meow meows), thanks to JACDAC c.c: @pelikhan @MSMakeCode pic.twitter.com/SZRVprkhg9— 🛰️ Sabas.uf2🚀 @ The Inventors House (@Sabasacustico) December 27, 2018

 JACDAC was conceptualised by James Devine and Michal Moskal